seanchen1991/old-blog/content/about/index.md

 Some projects I've been involved with:

-- [exercism.io](exercism) is a platform that brings together students who are seeking to level up their skills in particular programming languages, and mentors who are experienced in those programming languages, giving both parties a streamlined way to provide feedback to one another.
-I'm helping to work on their Rust curriculum.
-- [Pijama](pijama) is a functional programming language currently in very early stages of development.
-It's not intended to become a "serious" programming language, but it's real enough to grant me a front-row seat into seeing how real programming languages are created.

 ## Resume

 You can look me up on [GitHub][gh] to see examples of my work/what I'm interested in.